Quansight/.github/CODE_OF_CONDUCT.md

 Quansight is committed to providing a welcoming and inspiring community for all.
 Anyone claiming affiliation with Quansight public repositories is required to conform to the Code of Conduct.
 This Code of Conduct applies to all spaces and public repositories of Quansight on all platforms (including Github).
 Possible consequences for breaching this Code of Conduct are listed below.

-For any queries regarding this Code of Conduct, please contact any member of the Code of Conduct committee.
+If you have questions about interpreting this Code of Conduct, please reach out to any member of the Code of Conduct committee.
 The Code of Conduct committee (for 2021) is:

-+ Name 1
-+ Name 2
-+ Name 3
++ Dhavide Aruliah (`daruliah@quansight.com`)
++ Aaron Meurer (`ameurer@quansight.com`)
++ Kim Pevey (`kpevey@quansight.com`)
++ Matti Picus (`mpicus@quansight.com`)

 The COC committee consists of (at least) three members of Quansight staff.
-The term of the membership is one calendar year with the option for renewal if desired (the COC committee may stagger departures to preserve committee memory)
+The term of the membership is one calendar year with the option for renewal if desired (the COC committee may stagger departures to preserve committee memory).

 You may alternatively choose to contact one of the Quansight Labs Co-Directors with questions regarding this COC: